 Finally I want to know, how to get to the desired locations.
 With a car it’s easy most of the time, but there might also be hikes involved.
 In that case I try to find out as much as possible about the trails and their conditions.
 Outdooractive is a good source when it comes to trails but sometimes I’ll also buy maps, if available in sufficient scale.

 Planning is one thing, but what really matters is to get an own impression of how an area looks.
-Scouting for me is the most important part when it comes to a successful seascape shoot.
-Even if I skip the first two steps and just travel through the world, ending up in different locations, I should never skip scouting.
+Scouting for me is the most important part when it comes to successful seascape photography.
+Even if I skip the first two steps and just travel through the world, ending up in different locations, I never skip scouting.

 If I arrive at a location just in time for sunset, run for the beach and setup my tripod, this might likely not be the ideal spot.
-I should rather use the last light to find a good composition for a sunrise shoot the next morning than taking mediocre photos.
+I should rather use the last light to find a good composition for sunrise photography the next morning than taking mediocre photos in the evening.

-During scouting I try to take it all in and later setup my own filter, which will give me a photo that shows the beauty of a place.
+During scouting I try to take it all in and later setup my own filter, which will allow me to take a photo that shows the beauty of a place.

 On coasts I always have to keep in mind how the water level changes the photo opportunities.
 Submerged rocks are revealed as the tide recedes and it’s good to know beforehand where they hide.
 I’ll have a printed tide table with me to check, if the water will later be higher or lower.